-Usage: ESE 380, ESE 381, ESE 440, ESE 441, ESE 475, ESE 476, ESE 499
+Usage: ESE 280, ESE 381, ESE 440, ESE 441, ESE 475, ESE 476, ESE 499

-The Embedded Systems Design Laboratory (ESDL) is devoted to teaching and system design projects involving embedded microprocessor and microcomputer based systems.
+The Embedded Systems Design Laboratory (ESDL) is devoted to teaching and system design projects involving embedded microprocessor and microcomputer-based systems.
 The primary portion of the laboratory is located in the Light Engineering building, on the second floor, in room 230.
-A project related area is located in a portion of an adjacent room, room 228.
+A project related area is located in a portion of the adjacent room 228.

-The ESDL facility is used primarily to support the laboratory portions of two undergraduate courses: ESE-380 and ESE-381, Embedded Microprocessor Systems Design I and II.
-The main portion of the lab contains 13 student stations, each of which supports a group of 2 students.
-Each student station is equipped with a networked personal computer (PC), a full function state-of-the-art solderless breadboarding system, a Fluke model 45 dual display digital multimeter, an HP 54603B Digital Storage Oscilloscope, and a variety of other test equipment.
-Each station also has available a number of specialized microcomputer daughter boards and accessories, along with several industry standard JTAG-ICE debugging units, which collectively provide support for a large number of microcomputer devices and system design projects.
-Finally, a variety of specialty and custom designed items are available at each of the student stations, based on that semester's student design project.
+The ESDL facility is used primarily to support the laboratory portions of two undergraduate courses: ESE 280 (Embedded Microprocessor Systems Design I) and ESE 381 (Embedded Microprocessor Systems Design II).
+As such, the main portion of the lab contains 18 identical student stations, each supporting a design team of up to two students.
+Each student station is equipped with a networked personal computer (PC), a 43" monitor, a full function state-of-the-art solderless breadboarding system, a dual-display digital multimeter, a full function Digital Storage Oscilloscope (DSO), and a function generator.
+Each station also has available a custom lab-pack, which includes a number of tools, a 16-channel logic analyzer module, a hand-held DVM, oscilloscope probes, and a variety of test cables.
+In addition, any of a large number of specialty and custom designed items may be provided at each of the student design stations, based on that semester's actual design project.